hyndavi1234/Financial-Fraud-Detection/README.md

 <img width="500" alt="graph_network" src="https://github.com/hyndavi1234/Financial-Fraud-Detection/assets/34919619/12931e95-ef48-42cd-92a3-4a0e750a9e96">

 ## Datasets
-The dataset contains the transactions that can be extracted from Kaggle, provided by Vesta Corporation, a leading payment service company whose data consists of verified transactions.
-This dataset has around 4 % of fraudulent transactions.
+The dataset contains the transactions that can be extracted from Kaggle, provided by Vesta Corporation<sup>[5]</sup>, a leading payment service company whose data consists of verified transactions.
+This dataset has around 4% of fraudulent transactions.

 We are given a training set split into two CSV files.
 The first contains 590,000 observations of 394 transactional features; the second, 144,000 observations of 41 meta-identity features.